BlondeRobot/DS_Consorci_2025/Proyecto 1 - Data Analysis/JSON_keys_explained.md

 Orbit Parameters

 EPOCH: The reference time for which these orbital elements are valid (June 19, 2020)
-MEAN_MOTION: Number of orbits per day (15.89)
+MEAN_MOTION: Number of orbits per day (15.89), how fast the object is going on average.
 ECCENTRICITY: Shape of the orbit (0.0087515, nearly circular)
 INCLINATION: Tilt of the orbit relative to Earth's equator (53.002 degrees)
 RA_OF_ASC_NODE: Right Ascension of the Ascending Node, the longitude where the satellite crosses the equator going north (266.3302 degrees)
 ARG_OF_PERICENTER: Argument of Perigee, the angle from the ascending node to the closest approach to Earth (69.9474 degrees)
 MEAN_ANOMALY: Position of the satellite in its orbit at epoch (221.4733 degrees)
-SEMIMAJOR_AXIS: Average distance from the center of the orbit (6683.699 km)
+SEMIMAJOR_AXIS: Average distance from the center of the orbit (6683.699 km) - average distance between the satellite and Earth.
 PERIOD: Time to complete one orbit (90.632 minutes)
 APOAPSIS: Furthest point from Earth's surface (364.057 km)
 PERIAPSIS: Closest point to Earth's surface (247.072 km)